Arthur Gilligan: Personal life

-Gilligan married his first wife, Cecilia Mary Matthews, in April 1921, but she successfully filed for divorce in October 1933 on the grounds of her husband's infidelity.
+Gilligan married his first wife, Cecilia Mary Mathews, in April 1921, but she successfully filed for divorce in October 1933 on the grounds of her husband's infidelity.
 He married again in 1934; he met his second wife, Katharine Margaret Fox, on a skiing trip.

 Following his retirement from cricket, Gilligan began to work in journalism.
 He wrote several cricket books, including a history of Sussex cricket in 1932.
 He became one of the first radio cricket commentators, broadcasting in Australia on the 1932–33 Ashes series and covering subsequent visits of MCC teams to Australia for the Australian Broadcasting Commission.
 A popular and respected commentator, he established an on-air partnership with former Australian batman Vic Richardson.
 In Gilligan's obituary, Wisden observed "Gilligan was, as may be imagined, a master of the diplomatic comment if any tiresome incident occurred".
 He was also a member of the BBC radio commentary team for Tests between 1947 and 1954.
 In 1955, he wrote a book, The Urn Returns, about the 1954–55 Ashes series, won by England.
 In England, he wrote about cricket for the News Chronicle.
 During the Second World War, Gilligan served in the Royal Air Force as a welfare officer; he was commissioned a pilot officer and rose to the rank of squadron leader.

 When his cricket career ended, Gilligan maintained his connection with Sussex, of which he was later made an Honorary Life Member.
 He served as chairman, patron and president of the county and assisted many local clubs in the area.
 He gained a good reputation as a speaker and lecturer, and also developed an interest in golf in later years: he was president of the English Golf Union in 1959, captain of the County Cricketers' Golfing Society from 1952 until 1972, and president of the latter organisation until his death.